Toes curling is a common condition that affects most people at some point in their lives. From the telltale bent position of a hammer toe

 Risto explained that the impact that yoga had on his body was dramatic and he decided to keep with it.
 Within three to four months later, Risto was practicing yoga regularly at home and at the gym he was a member of.

-The Catalyst for a Teachers Yoga Journey
+The Catalyst for a Yoga Teacher Journey

 At one of the classes, he was scheduled to take, the yoga teacher didn’t show up.
 Risto at the time had been practicing a variety of yoga theories at home and decided to make use of what he already knew.